iiasa/message_doc/source/message_globiom/annex/message/4_energy_flows.rst

    :header-rows: 0

    * - :math:`T svs..lt`
-     - is the activity of the transportation technology :math:`v` (see section  2.1.1), and
+     - is the activity of the transportation technology :math:`v` (see section  :ref:`activitiesECT`), and

-all the other entries to the equation are the same as in section 5.1.2.
+all the other entries to the equation are the same as in section :ref:`distbal`.

 4.1.4 	Central  Conversion Balance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~